Rajma Recipe | Rajma Masala (Restaurant Style)

 • Crush the ginger, garlic and green chillies in a mortar-pestle to a fine or semi-fine texture.
 Set aside

-• When the pressure settles down on its own, open the lid.
+• When the pressure drops naturally in the cooker, then only open the lid.

-• If the rajma are not cooked completely, then pressure cook again adding some water if required for some minutes.
+• If the rajma are not cooked well enough, then pressure cook again adding some water if needed for some more minutes.

 Making masala